Lululemon Mission Statement, Vision & Core Values Explained

 Theme 1: Global Community Expansion

 Lululemon is targeting six new market entries in 2026: Greece, Austria, Poland, Hungary, Romania, and India.
-The India expansion is particularly notable, partnering with Tata CLiQ to leverage local retail expertise.
-This follows a playbook that's already delivered results: international revenue grew at a 20% compound annual rate from 2021-2024, with China Mainland posting 34% growth in recent quarters.
+The India expansion is particularly notable, partnering with Tata CLiQ to use local retail expertise.

 Theme 2: Experiential Brand Differentiation